Lesley Visser: The Boston Globe

 In 1974, Visser won a prestigious Carnegie Foundation grant which entitled her to work as a sportswriter at The Boston Globe.
 In 14 years at the Globe, she covered college basketball, the NBA, Major League Baseball, tennis, college football, golf and horse racing.
 In 1976, she was assigned to cover the New England Patriots, becoming the first ever female NFL beat writer.
 In 2009, Sports Illustrated named The Boston Globe sports sections (1975–1980) the best sports section of all time.

 In January 1981, Visser made national news with her story regarding the 1978-79 Boston College basketball point shaving scandal after gamblers and members of the New York Mafia erroneously told her Boston College Eagle basketball player Michael Bowie was involved.
 The Globe subsequently reached a settlement with Bowie which included a confidentially clause.
-ESPN producer Joe Levine convinced Bowie to break and speak to the network.
+ESPN producer Joe Levine later convinced Bowie to break his silence and speak to the network.